Intensity-Based Criterion for Determining Exceptional Point in Parity-Time (PT) Symmetric Coupled Array of Optical Waveguides: Numerical Results

-The study of site-to-site correlations for input number state $|n\rangle_p$ (Eq.~(\ref{eq11})) and NOON state (Eq.~(\ref{eq14})) requires considering input states with more than one photon, as $g_{ji}^{(2)}$ quantifies the probability of simultaneous detection of two photons in distinct waveguides $i$ and $j$.
+In Figure~(\ref{fig:fig4}), the propagation pattern of a waveguide array consisting of $N=50$ waveguides with a quantum input state is investigated in the broken PT-symmetry regime $g>g_c$ ($g = 0.6$).
+As energy grows exponentially in this regime, the waveguides with gain near the input one exhibit much higher intensity than others.
+Therefore, after normalization, the intensity contributions from the rest of the waveguides are negligible and nearly vanish in the propagation pattern. \\ The study of site-to-site correlations for input number state $|n\rangle_p$ (Eq.~(\ref{eq11})) and NOON state (Eq.~(\ref{eq14})) requires considering input states with more than one photon, as $g_{ji}^{(2)}$ quantifies the probability of simultaneous detection of two photons in distinct waveguides $i$ and $j$.
 Accordingly, in this work, we compute the site-to-site correlation for different input states with average photon number of two (relations ~(\ref{eq11}) to (\ref{eq14})).
 Figure~(\ref{fig:fig5}) shows the site-to-site correlation for a waveguide array with $N=50$ waveguides at a propagation distance of $z=10$ in the Hermitian regime, where $g=0$.\\ Apart from a factor, the site-to-site correlation is identical for the number state, coherent state, and squeezed state, with the highest values concentrated near the four corners.
-This result demonstrates that, in the given state and propagation pattern at \( z = 10 \), the probability of detecting two photons in close proximity (either near waveguide 7 or 43) is approximately identical to the probability of detecting two photons at a specific distance — one near waveguide 7 and the other near waveguide 43.
+This result demonstrates that, in the given state and propagation pattern at \( z = 10 \), the probability of detecting two photons in close proximity (either near waveguide 7 or 43) is approximately identical to the probability of detecting two photons at a specific distance - one near waveguide 7 and the other near waveguide 43.